-The town’s claim to fame may be its 7 onsen but there is without a doubt that the ability to stroll through this atmospheric town in a yukata is just as praise worthy.
-To really understand and take in all that is Kinosaki you will need to spend at least one day and one night meandering the town with no particular destination or goal in mind, but to just stroll the town to stroll it.
-This is termed “Sozoro Aruki” in Japanese.
+The town’s claim to fame may be its 7 onsen, but the ability to stroll through this atmospheric town in a yukata is, without a doubt, just as praise worthy.
+To really understand and take in all that is Kinosaki, you will need to spend at least one day and night meandering through the town with no particular destination or goal in mind, merely walking for the sake of walking.
+The term for this is “Sozoro Aruki” in Japanese.

 A Japanese term meaning to walk leisurely and with no apparent aim.

 Stroll through the neighborhood with local residents